 Different customers might use your product or service differently and your line of questioning should account for that.
 Think about the way a journalist interviews people when reporting on a big conference.
 There might be only one event, but an individual’s experience varies greatly depending on whether they’re handling ticketing, giving a keynote speech or simply attending.

-This is how Quora surveys its customers: This email’s a winner for a couple of reasons:
+This is how Quora surveys its customers:

 - Sent from a real person, not “Quora Customer Service”

 - Narrows the line of questioning to my experience as a writer (not just “how do you like Quora?)

 - Includes why they chose to contact me specifically (“We noticed you recently wrote answers”)